-When the two most popular Retriever breeds — and two of the most popular breeds in general — team up and have a puppy, you know it’s going to one incredible dog.
+When the two most popular Retriever breeds — and two of the most popular breeds in general — team up and have a puppy, you know it’s going to be one incredible dog.
 Meet the loyal, loving, and always happy Goldador.
 This new breed is a cross between the Golden Retriever and The Labrador Retriever.

 Two dog breeds that are well-loved throughout the world for their loyal, fun-loving personality, and high-intelligence that makes them easy to train and a perfect fit for many people.

-Unlike a lot of designer breeds that cross dog breeds with wildly different character and physical traits, causing a guessing game of epic proportions, the Goldador is a nice predictable breed the same way any purebred dog is.
+Unlike a lot of designer breeds that cross dog breeds with a wildly different character and physical traits, causing a guessing game of epic proportions, the Goldador is a nice predictable breed the same way any purebred dog is.

 As well, unlike other designer breeds — which the Goldador is and isn’t — the Goldador is a common mix breed found in animal shelters.

 So how does the Goldador stack up to two of the most well-loved dog breeds in the world?
 Let’s find out!